 Coleman's race and gender barred her admission into American flight schools.
 Undeterred, she learned French and attended aviation school in France.
 In 1921, the same year Amelia Earhart began taking flying lessons, Coleman earned her international pilot's license.

 Coleman returned to America and quickly became a sensation.
 Her daredevil feats in air shows captivated crowds and earned her the nickname "Brave Bessie."

 An advocate for equal rights, Coleman encouraged young African Americans to fly.
-She dreamed of opening a black aviation school and refused to participate in air shows that didn't allow blacks to attend.
+She dreamed of opening a Black aviation school and refused to participate in air shows that didn't allow Black people to attend.